 You also love effortless packaging, with an organic and bohemian feel – so something like our Cotton Furoshiki wraps could perfectly suit your brand values, and because you want to be authentic and offer your clients something personal andan heirloom to treasure forever, you could include a chestnut faux leather print pouch.

 Let’s go a step further and think about your prints – rough textured hand deckled prints could perfectly reflect your brand values.
 Soft natural edges, slightly imperfect and reflective of nature.
 Think even deeper, to this sort of unbound album, and how this suit’s your free-spirited nature – unbound from the confines of an album.

-If you are struggling on how to translate your core values into your packaging, sign up to our mailing list for a free packaging proposal, perfectly suited towards your brand and aesthetic
+If you are struggling on how to translate your core values into your packaging, get in touch for a free packaging proposal, perfectly suited towards your brand and aesthetic